sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 02-12-2023

+- https://www.lennysnewsletter.com/p/lessons-from-going-freemium-a-decision Freemium: think carefully about the friction you want when onboarding users

 # 30-11-2023

 - https://towardsdatascience.com/rag-vs-finetuning-which-is-the-best-tool-to-boost-your-llm-application-94654b1eaba7 RAG vs Finetuning — Which Is the Best Tool to Boost Your LLM Application?